citusdata/citus_docs/use_cases/timeseries.rst

 Scaling Timeseries Data on Citus
 --------------------------------

 We can mix the single-node table partitioning techniques with Citus' distributed sharding to make a scalable time-series database.
 It's the best of both worlds.
-It's especially elegant atop the declarative table partitioning in Postgres 10.
+It's especially elegant atop Postgres's declarative table partitioning.

 .. image:: ../images/timeseries-sharding-and-partitioning.png